fintem/WorkflowLoggerBundle/README.md

         - 'wfl-3'
 ```

-If you want to stop logging any workflow, set logging property to false.
+If you want to stop logging all workflow, set logging property to false.
 Its property true by default.
 ```
 workflow_logger:
     logging: false